ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: Experiments

 \subsubsection{Network Architecture}

-As described in Sec. \ref{sec:viterasr_vit_blocks}, we explore three types of ViT blocks, \textit{i.e.}, Pyramid Vision Transformer block (\textbf{PVT}), Swin Transformer block (\textbf{Swin}), and Swin Transformer v2 block (\textbf{Swinv2}), to implement the proposed ViTEraser.
-Moreover, using each type of ViT block, there are different scales of ViTEraser.
-Because the encoder adopts a general pipeline of hierarchical ViTs and the first four stages of the decoder are symmetric to the encoder, they can be easily configured following existing ViTs \cite{liu2021swin,liu2022swin,wang2021pyramid} of different scales.
-Thus, there remains only the last stage of the decoder which can be specified as follows: \begin{itemize} \item For the last stage of the decoder of PVT-based ViTEraser, the input dimension $C_{4}^{dec}$, output dimension $C_{5}^{dec}$, number of ViT blocks $N_{5}^{dec}$, number of heads of self-attention, the reduction ratio of SRA, and the expansion ratio of FFN are set to 32, 32, 2, 1, 16, and 8, respectively. \item For the last stage of the decoder of Swin(v2)-based ViTEraser, the input dimension $C_{4}^{dec}$, output dimension $C_{5}^{dec}$, number of ViT blocks $N_{5}^{dec}$, and number of heads of self-attention are set to $\frac{C_{3}^{dec}}{2}$, $\frac{C_{3}^{dec}}{4}$, 2, and 2, respectively. \end{itemize} In this way, we can easily obtain four flavors of PVT-based ViTEraser (\textbf{ViTEraser-PVT-Tiny/Small/Medium/Large}), three flavors of Swin-based ViTEraser (\textbf{ViTEraser-Swin-Tiny/Small/Base}), and three flavors of Swinv2-based ViTEraser (\textbf{ViTEraser-Swinv2-Tiny/Small/Base}).
+We explore three types of ViT blocks, \textit{i.e.}, Pyramid Vision Transformer block (\textbf{PVT}), Swin Transformer block (\textbf{Swin}), and Swin Transformer v2 block (\textbf{Swinv2}), to implement the proposed ViTEraser.
+Based on the original scale settings of these ViTs \cite{wang2021pyramid,liu2021swin,liu2022swin}, we obtain four scales of PVT-based ViTEraser (\textbf{ViTEraser-PVT-Tiny/Small/Medium/Large}), three scales of Swin-based ViTEraser (\textbf{ViTEraser-Swin-Tiny/Small/Base}), and three scales of Swinv2-based ViTEraser (\textbf{ViTEraser-Swinv2-Tiny/Small/Base}).
+For conciseness, \textbf{ViTEraser refers to the Swinv2-based ViTEraser by default}. \textit{See appendix for detailed network architectures.}